miloknowles/llm-paper-classification/README.md

-# Training an arXiv Paper Classifier
+# Training an arXiv Paper Classifier using BERT-Tiny

-Pre-training and finetuning language models to classifier whether papers are relevant to a topic.
+Pre-training and finetuning language models to classify their relevance to a topic.

 ## Dataset